eileenrmartin/IEEEsigproc_ambientDAS/code/README.txt

 7. now interact with the container through a shell (/data/biondo/DAS is a path on cees-mazama and /data is a directory that is made in the Dockerfile): singularity shell -B /data/biondo/DAS:/data test-img.img

-If you want tab completion and up arrow to work in command line, type bash.
+8. for some reason the environment variables only get set properly to use the tbb library if you switch to bash, so just type bash after you get into the singularity image (also nice that it lets you do tab completion and up arrow for old commands)

 Type exit when you're done.
+Type it again to exit singularity all together.